pennapps/hyde/example/source/policies/travel.md

 - If you qualify for Venmo Reimbursement, we will send the reimbursement to your Venmo account instantly at the travel desk.
 If you do not qualify, you will need to apply for a Check reimbursement.

 ### Venmo Reimbursement
-- To qualify for instant Venmo reimbursement, you must have a Venmo account (free to sign up with a U.S. bank account).
+- All US reimbursments will handled via Venmo, you must have a Venmo account (free to sign up with a U.S. bank account).
 - You will be required to submit a receipt of your travel expenses.
 Please make sure your receipts clearly show the dollar amount spent.
 Cropped or edited reciepts will be rejected.
-- If your tickets can only be purchased on the day you depart from PennApps (SEPTA, NJTransit, Cab, Uber etc) then you must submit for check reimbursement after the event.
+- If your tickets can only be purchased on the day you depart from PennApps (SEPTA, NJTransit, Cab, Uber etc).
+Come to the travel desk for instructions.

-### Check Reimbursement
-- Once you apply for Check Reimbursement, Penn will send you a check in the mail within about two months.
-- For reimbursements, *US citizens* must submit their W9, Guest Reimbursement forms, and receipts in addition to any other required screenshots.
-- For reimbursements, *Non-US citizens* must submit their W8, Guest Reimbursement, FNIF forms along with a copy of the front page of their passport, a copy of the stamp of entry in their passport and a copy of their visa/ESTA  and receipts in addition to any other required screenshots.
-- Please make sure your receipts clearly show the dollar amount spent.
-Cropped or edited reciepts will be rejected.
-- If your tickets can only be purchased on the day of the event (SEPTA, NJTransit, Cab, Uber etc) then you will be permitted to submit your forms after the event.
-- If you know other people who have been accepted to PennApps coming from the same location, it would be advantageous to have one person book the tickets for everyone.
-This will make the travel reimbursement process easier.
-If possible, have this person be an US citizen.
-- Please ensure all your forms are fully completed and signed.
-This saves us unbelievable amounts of time.
-- US citizens applying for reimbursement are required to submit a W9 form, with their Social Security Number, for the University's tax records.
-Forms without SSNs will be rejected.

 ## Other Details
  - Once you have made your booking, we will not cover any change fees.